geotrev/undernet/documentation/grid.md

 # Grid

-Undernet uses a flex grid that behaves largely like other CSS grids: using rows with nested columns, and spacing/positioning modifiers to enable custom layouts.
+Undernet uses a flex grid that behaves largely like other CSS grids: using rows with nested columns, and spacing/positioning modifiers to enable more complex layouts.

-The grid is mobile first, so if you set a medium width column, you’ll have your defined column width as long as your window is medium breakpoint or wider.
-Configure all grid settings within `_config.scss` (including presets for breakpoints, row/column spacing, and two things called "sections" and "widths").
+The grid is mobile first, so any [breakpoint classes](#breakpoint-classes) and modifiers take effect from the breakpoint value and wider (ie, `medium` is `768px` and wider).

-One of the unique aspects of the grid is it allows you to customize the class names to your liking.
+An important part of Undernet's grid is it allows you to customize the class names to your liking.
 This change won't have any effect on the rest of the framework, and is useful in preventing namespace collisions.
-The default values are as follows:
+The default values are as you might expect:

 ```scss
 $grid-classes: (